-A major energy supply crunch is looming in Europe and elsewhere around the globe, with soaring energy prices contributing to inflation and posing a serious risk to the post-pandemic economic recovery while hurting homes and businesses.
+A major energy supply crunch is looming in Europe and elsewhere around the world, with soaring energy prices contributing to inflation and posing a serious risk to the post-pandemic economic recovery while hurting homes and businesses.

 Whether or not this turns into a full-blown energy crisis now depends on the weather; how mild or severe winter is in Europe and other regions that compete with it for energy supplies will be a determining factor.